K-sel/K-sel/README.md

 - ⚡ Fun fact: I never thought I would like coding this much; now I’m eager to learn more every day
 - ⏳ Current goal : Archieve my Bachelor's degree and keep going with a MSc in Computer Science

+Personnal Projets :
+- React products list with a controlled field searchbar : see repo
+- Shell scripting automation for netlify deployment with git : see repo
+-